Vadim-Karpenko/golang-json-sync-service/README.md

     {"path": "character.age", "value": 51}
    ```

    Other connected users will receive the exact message you sent for an update.
-You'll need to use it to update the locally stored data in your application.
+Use it to update the locally stored data in your application.

 3. **Retrieve Updated JSON (optional)**